united-security-providers/usp-core-waap/src/docs/coraza-graphql.md

   a config and then reference it at a route, see the above settings.
-* You can turn GraphQL validation off and on in various ways, by disabling Coraza and/or GraphQK globally or per route, see the above settings.
+* You can turn GraphQL validation off and on in various ways, by disabling Coraza and/or GraphQL globally or per route, see the above settings.
 * You can configure limits for complexity, depth and batch size, and allow introspection or not,